awesome-selfhosted/awesome-selfhosted/README.md

   * [Emby](https://github.com/MediaBrowser/MediaBrowser) - A home media server built using other popular open source technologies. - `GNU-GPL-2.0`
   * [HTPC Manager](http://htpc.io/) - A fully responsive interface to manage all your favorite media on your HTPC. - `MIT`
-  * [Plex](https://plex.tv/) ⊘ - Plex is a centralized home media playback system with a powerful central server.
+  * [Plex](https://plex.tv/) ⊘ - Plex is a centralized home media playback system with a powerful central server. - `Proprietary`

 ## Mind maps